ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 This month [Evoke - Edison](https://osu.ppy.sh/beatmapsets/1693377#taiko) by [KawaiiBass](https://osu.ppy.sh/users/11992585) is up for a Loved vote!
 Edison has a very unique approach to how it was mapped, featuring rhythms that are reminiscent of mania dump charts with heavy rhythmic improvisation, making notes feel like they are dancing around the core rhythms of the song rather than directly following them.

-The snapping choices and variety used throughout Edison are incredibly difficult, leading to a monstrous 9.1★ map that will throw rhythm and pattern combinations you likely haven't seen in any other map at you regularly, the result is an incredibly unique experience that still feels true to the song and is fun in a very distinct way!
+The snapping choices and variety used throughout Edison are incredibly difficult, leading to a monstrous 9.1★ map that will throw rhythm and pattern combinations you likely haven't seen in any other map at you regularly.
+The result is an incredibly unique experience that still feels true to the song and is fun in a very distinct way!

 Would you like to see this in Loved?
 Are you feelin' me?
 Make sure to vote yes if so!